Wednesday, September 24, 2025

 • • •

-Her neck arched pale, a swan in flight,
+Her neck arched pale – a swan in flight –

-Yet terror lay beneath her light;
+Yet terror slept beneath that light;

-The laughter soft that drew me near
+The gentle laugh that drew me near

-Was Zeus’s guile, both cold and clear.
+Was Zeus’s craft, precise and clear.

 O heed, young lads, take warning well: